FOGGIE X: Characterizing the Small-Scale Structure of the CGM and its Imprint on Observables: Discussion

 \subsection{Comparison to small-scale structure in other simulations}

-The ability of cosmological zoom simulations to reach sub-kpc scales in the diffuse circumgalactic medium is a relatively recent development.
+{While the idea of cool gas clumps forming in the halos of galaxies is not new (see, e.g., \citealt{KeresHernquist2009}), the } ability of cosmological zoom simulations to reach sub-kpc scales in the diffuse circumgalactic medium is a relatively recent development.
 Simulations of isolated galaxies or ``idealized'' portions of galaxies reached these scales first, owing to the efficiency gained from not following a large box, and at the cost of lacking a ``live halo'' \citep[e.g.,][]{Schneider2018, Abruzzo2023,Armillotta2017,Kopenhafer2023,Fielding2017}.
 This style of simulation demonstrates that there are decisive theoretical reasons to pursue small-scale structures as tracers of accretion and feedback.
 Such simulations can reach sub-pc resolution and derive survivability criteria for structures on such scales, but lack the cosmological context of the cloud creation.
 Creation and survival of cool gas clumps at such small scales is heavily affected by local physical processes such as turbulent mixing and is a matter of open debate \citep[see, e.g.,][]{Abruzzo2023,Fielding2017}.
 Reaching these scales is more challenging for cosmological zooms, owing to the need to carry the galaxy's cosmological environment as well.
 Numerical techniques have only recently matured to make such simulations feasible \citep{vandeVoort2019,Suresh2019,Hummels2019, Ramesh2024,Rey2004,Marra2024}.
 FOGGIE's production runs reach AMR cell sizes of 274 pc at $z = 0$ and 137 proper pc in the snapshots we analyze here.
 In these runs the median cell mass in the diffuse CGM is $\sim 44$ \Msun\ \citep{Peeples2019,Lochhaas2023}.
 While this is currently the state-of-the-art, there are already indications of structure smaller even than these scales.
 Other zooms have reached qualitatively similar resolution with AMR, SPH, or moving mesh techniques, so we can qualitatively compare their results.

+{\citet{Hummels2019} have run simulations with forced refinement in the CGM and the same initial conditions as FOGGIE.
+They also analyzed clumps in their $z$ = 1 simulation output with the same clump identification method, but with a selection on \hi\ gas instead of the general gas density.
+They focused on characterizing the amounts and sizes of clumps with varying simulation resolution and they find a linear trend between cloud size and resolution with no sign of convergence.
+Furthermore, the number of clouds increase exponentially with increasing resolution, as the increased resolution allows more gas to cool and thus creates more cool clumpy gas overall.
+Even though their selection was on \hi\ gas only, the result is applicable to our case as well, illustrating that with higher resolution we would find even smaller clouds.}